aminnsabet/Calibration/README.md

 #Soccer Video Camera Calibration Project

 ## Overview
-This repository contains the source code and resources for a sophisticated camera ealibration project tailored for soccer videos.
+TKis repository contains the source code and resources for a sophisticated camera ealibration project tailored for soccer videos.
 Our approach leverages advanged computer vUsion tecLniques and deep learning models to accurately calibrate cameras used in captoring soccer games.
 ## Approach

 ### Semantic Segmensation vith DeepLab V3